trougnouf/Rustache/README.md

 # When true, tags that have only completed tasks will be hidden from the Tags view
 hide_fully_completed_tags = true

+# Sorting: Tasks due more than X months away are sorted by priority only (not date)
+# Default: 6
+sort_cutoff_months = 6

 # Tag Aliases: Automatically expand one tag into multiple
 [tag_aliases]
 groceries = ["shopping", "home"]  # Typing #groceries will add #groceries, #shopping and #home